cflee/menu-recs/README.md

 We don't distribute anything from CPLEX here.
 BYO!)

 ## Build
+You must copy or symlink `IBM/ILOG/CPLEX_Studio1261/cplex/lib/cplex.jar` into `lib/` for compile-time.

 We use maven-assembly-plugin to make a fat JAR (except the cplex JAR).

 ```